nadrino/kotor-walkthrough/kotor/walkthrough/030_Dantooine.md

 	- Why?
 What was so special about those three?
 	- Thanks for…
 - Talk to Belaya -> new line
-- Talk to guy in bed room -> Montagne (droid quest) (Banther : Bastila)
+- Talk to guy in bed room -> Montagne (droid quest) (Bastila talks)
 	- There is no need.
 	- Yes, he seems quite nice.
-- Talk to Rahasia
-	- What are your plans now?
-- Shen
-	- I'm just glad I could help you out.
 - Talk :
 	- Zhar
 	- Vrook
-	- Vandar
+	- Vandar -> Congratulate
+- Go back to the Ebon Hawk

 ## Kill Last Mandalorian

-- Take Juhani and Canderous with you
+- Improve Canderous Blaster (trigger)
-- Levelup and equip
+- Can't talk to Canderous yet. -> next level
-- While leaving the enclave -> Juhani proposition
+- Talk to Juhani (0/6)
     - I was wondering if we could talk.
     - How did you come to be a Jedi?
     - Yes.
 Please continue.
     - **What is the Cathar homeworld like?**
     - **Did you meet a Jedi?**
     - **Enamored?**
+- Take Juhani and Canderous with you
+- Levelup and equip
 - Talk with Gar -> will trigger dialog with Juhani later
     - I am merely an apprentice.
     - I am sorry.
 I do not know.
     - Who are you?
     - **You mentioned kath hounds?** (Canderous and Juhani interact -> need 1 other interaction of a special line with Juhani )
-    - // Mandalorians?
-Here? -> Jon already told you about them
 - Jon
 	- What do you know about these raiders?
 	- **A lightsaber??**
 	- I killed some of them on the plains. (reask)
 	- I will come back if I find their leader.
+- On the Bridge talk with Juhani (this dialog option will disappear after)
+    - Are you doing alright?
+    - **You're too fragile, Juhani.**
+    - Perhaps you just need more time.
+    - If I see you begin to slip back, I will intervene.
-- Go Sandral Grounds
+- Go left (east) in the grass field
-- Kill max amount of mobs -> level up 12 before Mandalorians ? -> too much (8 on XBox needed, 2 mobs per map -> 3maps)
+    - Kill max amount of mobs
+- Level up 12 before Mandalorians
-- Go South -> kill last Mandalorians (should be relatively easy now) -> 2 grenades useful…
+- Go South -> kill last Mandalorians (should be relatively easy now)
+   - 2 grenades useful… + all firepower on the chief
-- Go Ebon -> Go back (shortest route, no monster)
+- Go Ebon -> Go back (shortest route to the bridge, no monster)
 - Jon -> kill the mand chief
     - take reward 1000cr, you gonna need it
     - And there is no point to do some show off since Bastila isn't here!